etelie/server/README.md

 To fix this, edit `/etc/sudoers`, and add the path to the `aws-vault` binary to the `secure_path` variable.

-#### 5. Install the Amazon Corretto JDK 17
+#### 4. Install the Amazon Corretto JDK 17

 We use Amazon Corretto, Amazon's JDK distribution.

-To install on MacOS:
+###### MacOS ARM

-    curl -o /tmp/corretto17.pkg -L https://corretto.aws/downloads/latest_checksum/amazon-corretto-17-aarch64-macos-jdk.pkg \
+    curl -o /tmp/corretto17.pkg -L https://corretto.aws/downloads/latest/amazon-corretto-17-aarch64-macos-jdk.pkg \
         && open /tmp/corretto17.pkg

+###### MacOS x86

+    curl -o /tmp/corretto17.pkg -L https://corretto.aws/downloads/latest/amazon-corretto-17-x64-macos-jdk.pkg \
+        && open /tmp/corretto17.pkg

+You can find the downloads and installation instructions for other operating systems [here](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html)

+##### Set your Java home path

+Add to your shell configurations:

+    export JAVA_HOME=$(/usr/libexec/java_home -v 17)

+##### Set your IntelliJ project Java SDK

+Because you might have multiple installations of Java on your machine, make sure IntelliJ knows to use the Corretto 17 distribution.

+`File` | `Project Structure` - You can edit the JDK for the overall project in the `Project` tab, and can edit the JDK per-module under `Modules`.

 #### 5. Run the setup script

 Choose a location for your etelie home directory (`~/etelie` is recommended)

 The script will spin up the Docker container for your local PostgreSQL instance

 ### Deployment process

 Coming soon

 ### Contribution guidelines

 Tests

 - Unit testing is an essential component of the software development lifecycle

 - Good code is maintainable code

 - Superfluous tests extend build times unnecessarily

 Code review

 - All contributions must pass code review

 - The role of the code reviewer is to ensure code quality does not diminish over time

 - [The standard of code review](https://google.github.io/eng-practices/review/reviewer/standard.html)

 ### Contact

 zachary@etelie.com